smokingpun/smokingpun.github.io/_posts/2014-02-24-Redesigning_Vimcasts_the_Homepage.md

 As you'll see above, this banner currently advertises one of Drew's training courses.
 As soon as that course date is past, the banner will display information about the next class. <strong>In fact, across the site we've used content modules to show time-sensitive information that is automatically updated</strong>.
 Drew can let people know what he's up to without needing to manually publish content across a number of pages.
 It also means he's less likely to have out of date and irrelevant content on the site.

 ###What's next?
-I'll blog next about the new article and screencast pages, as well as about the new categories page.
-To keep in touch subscibe through RSS or [follow me on Twitter][twitter].
+I've blogged about the business case, practicalities, content implications, problems and disadvantages of taking a [mobile first approach][mobile first] to the Vimcasts redesign.

 ###Need help working out how you can improve your digital content?
 [Get in touch][email]!
 Or you can find out more about [how content strategy can help your business][content strategy section].